MDarmussa/authAppDeux/README.md

 \* ----------------  Setup  ----------- */

-- run: npx express-generator --ejs --git authAppDeux click yes
+1- run: npx express-generator --ejs --git authAppDeux  (bin / public / routes / views / .gitignore / app.js / package.json)

-- run npm install //that install dependencies for json
+ click yes

-- run: npm i pg sequelize bcrypt jsonwebtoken dotenv
+2- run: npm install //that install dependencies for json (node_modules)

-- on bin/www change the port and the console //optional (change from 3000 to ${anything like 3333}
+3- run: npm i pg sequelize bcrypt jsonwebtoken dotenv (package.json: pg / sequelize / bcrypt / jsonwebtoken / dotenv)

-- on package.json, add script for "dev": "nodemon ./bin/www" / optional // script for running our project. our running command becomes (npm run dev)
+4- on bin/www change the port and the console //optional (change from 3000 to ${anything like 3333}
-- create instance in elephantsql.com
+5- on package.json, add script for "dev": "nodemon ./bin/www" / optional // script for running our project. our running command becomes (npm run dev)
-- run: npx sequelize-cli init //create models/migration/seeders
+6- create instance in elephantsql.com
-- on config /  config.json , add
+7- run: npx sequelize-cli init //create models/migration/seeders 8- on config/config.json , add
      "username": "icirksed",
     "password": "bt43cc8j1db8fG2WvhUvIUBdFYWuMYqO",
      "host": "hansken.db.elephantsql.com",
      "dialect": "postgres"
-   note:  we get (username, password, host) from our instance in elephantsql.com
+   note:  we get (username, password, host) from our instance in elephantsql.com 9- create a new favorite on postico, then copy the url in URL from elephantSQL, add the host on postico and nickname. usually it will show up automatically because we coppied the URL from elephantsql.com

-- create a new favorite on postico, then copy the url in URL from elephantSQL, add the host on postico and nickname. usually it will show up automatically because we coppied the URL from elephantsql.com
+10- run: npx sequelize-cli model:generate --name User --attributes "username:string, password:string, email:string"

-- run: npx sequelize-cli model:generate --name User --attributes "username:string, password:string, email:string"
+11- run: npx sequelize-cli db:migrate //migrate our model to our database

-- run:npx sequelize-cli db:migrate //migrate our model to our database
+12- create the route and the setting in route/user.js

-- create the route and the setting in user.js const bcrypt = require('bcrypt');
+     const bcrypt = require('bcrypt');
      require('dotenv').config()
      const saltRounds = bcrypt.genSaltSync(Number(process.env.SALT_FACTOR)) // process.env.SALT_FACTOR this will read the valuable in .env